 These dogs have a very similar makeup to the “regular” Irish Setter, except that this dog has spots of mahogany, as opposed to the full coat.

-As their fully red counterparts rose to ascendancy, the Irish Red and White decline into obscurity.
+As their fully red counterparts rose to ascendancy, the Irish Red and White declined into obscurity.
 They would have gone extinct altogether, except for the Herculean efforts of Irish clergyman Noble Huston in the early 20th century.

 The Irish Lurcher

-This sight hound proved an effective companion for hunters.
+This sighthound proved an effective companion for hunters.

 Legend has it that this dog emerged in the 14th century, at a time when the British rule prohibited “commoners” from owning more established sighthound breeds.
 Supposedly the Irish Lurcher was bred to circumvent this rule.